 Add that to the $15 million dollars poured into her Super PAC from Wall Street sources.
 And the tens of millions from Wall Street dumped into the Clinton Global Initiative / family foundation.
 And a clearly empty record when it comes to punishment or, at the very least, investigation of the polluters that took down the world's financial hub in her own state as Senator of New York from 2001 up to and through the greatest financial crisis since the Great Depression.
 And her ardent support of her deregulating husband.
 And yet the American people are supposed to believe that Hillary Rodham Clinton would never, ever be influenced by any of it after she swears on the Holy Bible?

 It's not rocket science.
-We all know Hillary won't disclose transcripts of her $225,000 speeches to Wall Street simply because Wall Street has fueled the Clinton dynasty for decades.
+We all know Hillary wouldn't disclose transcripts of her $225,000 speeches to Wall Street simply because Wall Street has fueled the Clinton dynasty for decades.
 If you have nothing to hide, you simply don't hide it.
 Period, end of story.
 Ask Sanders.
-She thinks that disclosing her tax returns is proof of fair play.
+She thinks that having disclosed her tax returns fair play was proved.
 An honest tax return from a multi-millionaire, let alone a Clinton, is like a polar bear roaming the Sunset Strip.

 America is ready for a woman President.
-In light of the job that men have been doing, America needs to clear the deck and install far more women navigators to finally tip the scales firmly in their favor.
-But is Hillary Clinton the right woman to chart this journey for the next 4 to 8 years?
-Do we truly expect change?
+In light of the job that men have been doing, America needs to clear the deck and women navigators.
+But was Hillary Clinton the right woman to chart the journey?

-One would assume the answer, during that particular night, at that particular Hollywood gala with that particular group of untouchables led by Mr. Clooney depends on whether you ask someone holding the $250 crystal champagne flute or someone serving it.
+One would have assumed the answer, during that particular night, at that particular Hollywood gala with that particular group of untouchables led by Mr. Clooney depended on whether you asked someone holding the $250 crystal champagne flute or someone serving it.

-Takeaway?
-In this country, at this time, with Citizens United doing anything but uniting citizens, change will sadly not come $27 dollars at a time, no matter how much Mr. Sanders and his faithful would like it to.
-Unless movie stars or corporate stars who host private affairs on gated grounds in order to buy elections, suddenly succumb to outrageous epiphanies that lead to future fundraisers at local libraries and municipal parks, the White House will return to its whitest shade of white, Hillary will further conquer and further divide, and the world will continue to spin further from its proper axis.
+In this country, at this time, with Citizens United doing anything but uniting citizens, change sadly did not come $27 dollars at a time, no matter how much Mr. Sanders and his faithful wanted it to.
+Unless movie stars or corporate stars who host private affairs on gated grounds in order to buy elections suddenly succumb to outrageous epiphanies that lead to future fundraisers at local libraries and municipal parks, the White House will always return to its whitest shade of white, and malest form of male, and the world will continue to spin further from its proper axis.

-Tragically, America's first Black President and America's highly likely first woman President aren't the kind of history-making that many Americans imagined.
+Tragically, America's first black President and America's most likely first woman president weren't the kind of history-makers that many Americans imagined.
 On the other hand, America's first reality TV star President might be an end to history as we know it.